ErickaBermudez/product-landing-page/README.md

 # product-landing-page
-A simple product landing page for offering translation services.
-To open, you can download the project and open the index.html page.
+A simple product landing page to offer cupcakes.
+To work with it you will need to download:

+* Ruby
+* Compass